welbornprod/new/README.md

 Plugin Base:
 ------------

-This must be subclassed to create a new plugin.
-Regular plugins are responsible for creating content and returning it.
+`Plugin` must be subclassed to create a new file type plugin.
+These plugins are responsible for creating content and returning it.
 All attributes and methods are documented.

 Post Plugins: